-Complete a free online enrollment application to find out if you’re eligible to pay only $49 per month for your Reyvow medication.Get started today
+Complete a free online enrollment application to find out if you’re eligible to pay only $49 per month for your Reyvow medication with our help.Get Started Now

 NiceRx works with your healthcare provider to help you access affordable medications directly from U.S. pharmaceutical companies.

 An introduction to NiceRx(01:52)

 Get started by filling out the online enrollment application to find out if you are eligible.

 NiceRx verifies your eligibility for medication assistance and notifies you if you are qualified.
 The pharmaceutical company provides your medication for free and you only pay our service fee.